Last updated: May 29, 2026

 Before you call, write down the person’s county, age, main problem, monthly income if known, and whether the need is urgent.

-“Hello, I live in [county name] County and need the Area Agency on Aging for this county.
-Can you give me the correct agency name and phone number?”
+“Hello, I live in [county name] County.
+I need the Area Agency on Aging for this county.
+I am also looking for a senior center or meal site near [city].
+Can you tell me the right place to call?”

 Asking about PASSPORT